plumbblake/trevordmiller-website/pages/blog/end-to-end-tests/index.md

 # Using Puppeteer instead of Selenium

 One of the most popular tools for e2e testing is Selenium, which is a tool for automating web browsers.
 Selenium sounds cool in theory: write one set of tests that run on all browsers and devices, woohoo!
 Jk.
 In practice, Selenium tests are slow, brittle, and costly.
-So, on Ropig we are using [Puppeteer](https://github.com/GoogleChrome/puppeteer) - the official headless Chrome library.
+I recommend using headless chrome instead, with the most popular/stable headless Chrome option being [Puppeteer](https://github.com/GoogleChrome/puppeteer) - the official headless Chrome library.
 A "headless" browser is just a browser that doesn't have a graphical user interface.

 ## A Puppeteer test looks like this